 Roberta is an aquatic ecologist and environmental educator.
 She has been active in the field of lake protection and community outreach in Maine for over twenty years, leading community-based projects that have ranged from watershed surveys, to non-point source remediation, to invasive aquatic plant monitoring.
 She has also been instrumental in the creation and development of some of Maine’s most successful and long-standing lake education programs.
-Currently the Invasive Species Program Director for the Lake Stewards of Maine, Roberta is the originator and coordinator of the LSM’s Invasive Plant Patrol (IPP) program.
-Working in close collaboration with lake associations, conservation groups and State Government, the IPP program has now trained roughly 4,000 individuals, including volunteers, professionals, agency personnel, students, teachers and others, to screen Maine waterbodies for the presence of invasive aquatic plants.
-The LSM’s Invasive Plant Patrol program is seen nationally and internationally as a model for citizen-based early detection.
+Currently the Invasive Species Program Director for Lake Stewards of Maine, Roberta is the originator and coordinator of LSM’s Invasive Plant Patrol (IPP) program.
+Working in close collaboration with lake associations, conservation groups and State Government, the IPP program has now trained over 4,500 individuals, including volunteers, professionals, agency personnel, students, teachers and others, to screen Maine waterbodies for the presence of invasive aquatic plants.
+LSM’s Invasive Plant Patrol program is seen nationally and internationally as a model for citizen-based early detection.
 Roberta is the principal author of the Maine Field Guide to Invasive Aquatic Plants and co-author of Citizens’ Guide to Invasive Aquatic Plant Management.

 Alison Cooney – Development Coordinator